harry830622/clean-code-notes/chapter1.md

 ### Clarification

-Sometimes, there are some external APIs in your code that you cannot alter, then commenting it will be helpful.
+Sometimes, there are some external APIs in your code that you cannot alter to make it more experssive.
+In this case, comment your code to clarify its purpose.

 ```cpp
 // Check if "Pick up Tony at 5 P.M." is in the todo_list